AdguardTeam/KnowledgeBase/docs/adguard-for-windows/overview.md

 [License]()

-In this tab, everything is very simple: three buttons and a minimum amount of information.
+This tab contains information about your license.
 Here you can:
-* find out the license type (natli build, veta or release), the number of devices available for simultaneous connection to AdGuard, the license expiration date;
+* find out the license type (nightly build, beta or release), the number of devices available for simultaneous connection to AdGuard, the license expiration date;
 * click the button to go to the license purchase page, and activate, reset or recover a license.

 ### About